m-reiniger/log4js-syslog-appender/README.md

 ## Troubleshooting

-Please keep in mind, that this module is based on ain2.
-Ain2 sends messages to the syslog deamon via UDP.
-Your syslog setup must accept network sockets in order to receive messages.
+If you want to send log messages via UDP, your syslog setup must accept network sockets in order to receive messages.
+Most syslog implementations have UDP disabled by default.

 For further information see https://github.com/phuesler/ain.